Four Flies on Grey Velvet

-Four Flies on Grey Velvet (4 mosche di velluto grigio) is a 1971 giallo film written and directed by Dario Argento.
-The film concerns Roberto Tobias (Michael Brandon), who accidentally kills a man and is then tormented by someone who witnessed the event.
-The film was an Italian and French production between the Rome-based company Seda Spettacoli and the Paris-based Universal Productions France.
+Four Flies on Grey Velvet (4 mosche di velluto grigio) is a 1971 giallo film co-written and directed by Dario Argento, and starring Michael Brandon, Mimsy Farmer, Jean-Pierre Marielle, Francine Racette and Bud Spencer.
+The film concerns musician Roberto Tobias (Brandon), who accidentally kills a man and is then tormented by someone who witnessed the event.

+The film was an Italian and French production between Seda Spettacoli and Universal Productions France.
+It was released in Italy by Cinema International Corporation on December 17, 1971.
+It is the third and final entry in Argento's so-called "Animal Trilogy" (preceded by The Bird with the Crystal Plumage and The Cat o' Nine Tails).

 Plot

-Roberto Tobias, a drummer in a rock band, has been stalked for days by a suspicious man wearing sunglasses.
+Rock drummer Roberto Tobias has been stalked for days by a suspicious man wearing sunglasses.
 One night, he chases and confronts the stalker in an empty opera house, whereupon the stalker pulls a knife.
 In the ensuing struggle, Roberto accidentally stabs and seemingly kills the man with his own knife.
 A masked figure on a balcony snaps several photographs of the incident.
 In the following days, Roberto receives threatening letters, photographs of the incident and the dead man's identity card, which reveals his name to be Carlo Marosi.
 He is also plagued by a recurring nightmare in which he is publicly beheaded in a square in Saudi Arabia, believing it is a premonition.

 At home one night, Roberto is ambushed by the masked individual, who tells him they are not finished with him before knocking him out.
 When Roberto's wife Nina wakes up, he confesses everything to her but refuses to go to the police for fear of being arrested for Marosi's murder; the couple's live-in maid, Amelia, overhears their conversation.
 Knowing the masked figure's identity, Amelia tries to blackmail them and arranges a meeting with them in a park, where she is killed by the unseen assailant.
 Despite Roberto's reluctance, Nina's cousin Dalia arrives to stay with Nina and Roberto.

 It is revealed that Marosi is still alive and conspired with Roberto's tormentor to fake his own death using a prop knife.
 Unnerved by Amelia's murder, Marosi tries to back out of their agreement, but the unseen tormentor kills him.

 Roberto hires Gianni Arrosio, a flamboyant private investigator recommended by his beatnik artist friend Godfrey, to identify his tormentor.
 When Roberto returns home, he finds Nina leaving; she tells him she refuses to stay in the house while the stalker is at large.
 Roberto resolves to remain.
 That evening, Dalia offers to take care of Roberto, and the two begin an affair.